 Most holiday items, such as sun cream, etc are widely available, but you may not be able to purchase your favourite brand.

-Recent press reports have highlighted the dangers of sitting still on aircraft for long periods, which can cause blood clots (Deep Vein Thrombosis).
-If you are worried about this you are advised to consult your GP.
+Recent press reports have highlighted the dangers of sitting still on aircraft for long periods, which can cause blot clots (Deep Vein Thrombosis).
+If you are worried about this, you are advised to consult your GP.

 Once you are through customs, you will be met by our representative from Hummingbird Travel, who are our ground handlers in the Maldives or by the hotel’s own representatives.
 They will take you to the speedboat or seaplane departure lounge or domestic flight terminal for your transfer to your hotel.
 If you cannot find the representative, go to the Hummingbird desk (number 50) in the arrivals hall.
-If you need to call the 24 hours Emergency Line, the number is +960 773 2406 and their airport mobile no is +960 791 4400.
+Hummingbird’s telephone no is +960 333 5896, and 24 Emergency Number is +960 773 2406.

 Your hotel room will have been booked for you at the time you made your booking with us and any special requests such as for specific rooms, twin beds etc will have been sent to the hotel.
 Whilst the hotel will do its utmost to accommodate these requests, these requests are not guaranteed.